A selection of data are available to explore via our online tools.

 Nesstar is the online data exploration system used by the UK Data Service to provide access to a wide variety of datasets.
 All visitors to our Nesstar Catalogue can browse study metadata, variable frequencies and use the simple and advanced search options.
 Registered users can also create simple online cross-tabulations, produce graphs, and download subsets of variables in a variety of formats.

 A number of tools are available for accessing census data available via the UK Data Service Census Support.

 UKDS.Stat enables you to extract information from the large socio-economic international datasets available at the UK Data Service.
-The new interface which uses OECD data warehousing technology, will provide an improved user experience and many new features, including animated time series charts, the ability to display data as choropleth maps and to search across all datasets.
+The interface, which uses OECD data warehousing technology, provides an improved user experience and many exciting features, including animated time series charts, the ability to display data as choropleth maps, to save personal queries, share queries and to search across all datasets.